-The clinical content in Map Pathways and Map Referrals is created by our team of clinicians, editors, and information specialists, with input from independent clinical experts.
+The clinical content in Map Pathways is created by our team of clinicians, editors, and information specialists, with input from independent clinical experts.
 Every pathway is peer-reviewed, and some pathways are further accredited by Royal Colleges and professional clinical bodies.
 Peer-reviewers are asked to consider the evidence base used, the clinical usability and to provide knowledge from their experience of clinical practice to address any gaps in the published evidence.

 Yes.
 Our team of clinical and editorial experts can work with your existing local guidelines to create pathways tailored to your local priorities.
 We will also train you and give you the tools to create, edit and share your own content.